 A member of Actor’s Equity, she debuted in her first Equity production in 2008.

-Keenly interested in the performance, promotion and development of chamber music, Jennifer was invited by the Tucson Friends of Chamber Music to work with celebrated American composer Lee Hoiby to develop a commission for soprano and string quartet.
+Jennifer was invited by the Tucson Friends of Chamber Music to work with celebrated American composer Lee Hoiby to develop a commission for soprano and string quartet.
 She premiered the resulting work, Sonnets and Soliloquies, with the Miami String Quartet at the 2005 Tucson Winter Chamber Music Festival, where she has been a frequent guest artist.
 Collaborators have included the Shanghai String Quartet, the American String Quartet, clarinet virtuoso Richard Stoltzman, the Los Angeles Guitar Quartet, Czech harpist Katarina Englichova, violinist Ani Kavafian, cellist Rajan Krishnaswami, oboist Allan Vogel and pianists Miri Yampolsky and Xak Bjerken.

 She served as soloist for The First Church of Christ, Scientist, (The Mother Church), in Boston from 1997 to 2004.
 Her recordings include Jubal-ation, produced by the Christian Science Publishing Society and Debut: Chamber Works with Voice, live performances of lesser known vocal chamber music.
 She can also be heard on the Naxos label performing music of Creole Romantic composers.
 Her most recent releases on the Capstone label feature the sacred music of Dave Brubeck and Allen Brings.
 She is currently in development on new recording projects.